PointerToNextPole/my-learning-note/React学习笔记.md

 Every time after your component re-renders with a different `roomId`, your Effect will re-synchronize.
 For example, let’s say the user changes `roomId` from `"travel"` to `"music"`.
 React will again **stop synchronizing** your Effect by calling its cleanup function (disconnecting you from the `"travel"` room).
 Then it will **start synchronizing** again by running its body with the new `roomId` prop (connecting you to the `"music"` room).

-Finally, when the user goes to a different screen, `ChatRoom` unmounts.
+<font color=dodgerBlue>Finally, when the user goes to a different screen, `ChatRoom` unmounts</font>.
 Now there is no need to stay connected at all.
 React will **stop synchronizing** your Effect one last time and disconnect you from the `"music"` chat room.

 ###### Thinking from the Effect’s perspective